Surgical Technology Overview

 - Holding retractors, cutting sutures, counting sponges, needles and supplies

 If this sounds like the career for you, consider ECPI University’s College of Health Science, Medical Careers Institute (MCI).
-Through MCI’s year-round schedule, you can earn an Associate of Applied Science Degree in Health Science – Surgical Technology in just 1.5 years.
+Through MCI’s year-round schedule, you could earn an Associate of Applied Science Degree in Health Science – Surgical Technology in as little as 16 months.

 Graduates with Surgical Technology degrees are eligible to work in a variety of healthcare settings including: